 During their second or third year, students prepare for and undertake their departmental examination.
 This examination has three written components, followed by an oral candidacy examination.

-1. General examination (normally term 3): a two-hour written examination to demonstrate insightful knowledge of a reading list of playscripts and historical/theoretical publications.
-Reading list is provided by the Department of Drama’s PhD committee.
+1. General examination (normally term 3): An internal departmental exam on a reading list provided by the Department of Drama’s PhD committee.

 2. Dissertation Proposal (normally term 4): the candidate tables a well-structured and researched doctoral thesis proposal, including primary and secondary bibliography.
 The proposal, supported by a Thesis Supervisor, must be approved by the Department of Drama’s PhD committee, and is subject to a first oral exchange with the Supervisory Committee from which a reading list and topics for Special Field exams will emerge.